 RESULTS AND DISCUSSION

-Those who were not frequent user of Android phones faced a lot more difficulties in completion of task set than those who are frequent users.
+Those who are not frequent user of Android phones faced a lot more difficulties in completion of task set than those who are frequent users.
 Overall, parents found it useful and have given positive feedback.
 An unexpected issue in the app was noticed that children were getting restricted even before listing parent device on child device.
 Few child devices got locked without any definition of house rules on device.

-Majority of parents were those who applied the parental control for the first time and they found it just crucial for their teens monitoring.
-But later on when they were approached to find out they found it useful or not, more than half majority answered in the same way i.e. they found it useful but had to ultimately uninstall the app because of anxiety noticed in the children.
+Majority of parents applied the parental control for the first time and they found it just crucial for their teens monitoring.
+They found it useful but had to ultimately uninstall the app because of anxiety noticed in the children.
 Some of them refused to use the app because of continuous interruption and increased complications due to the app in smartphone usage.

 Let’s have a look at the results of hypothesis provided in the beginning of this research(in purpose of study)

-About 70% of participants were familiar with the Parental control feature(not about the app analysed in the experiment).
+About 70% of participants were familiar with the Parental control feature(not with the Norton Family).

-In accordance with the rating given by parents( i.e. 4), they do find the application effective with enjoyable user experience( more than 50%).
+More than 50% found the app effective and user experience enjoyable.

-Majority of parents said that they will recommend the apps to their fellows and they have shown willingness to use the parental control feature.
+Majority of parents said that they will recommend the app to their fellows.

 RECOMMENDATIONS

 What we found is that teenagers are much more well informed about the mobile usage than the parents.
 Teens usually get the whole access to mobile phones and internet at very early age due to which they become undefeatable for parents.
 They do have access even to their parents mobile phones through which they were able to make changes in the house rules defined with the help of Norton Family app.

 The complications in the application are quite more than the need.
-The restrictions on child’ device should be in such a way that they don’t get into anxiety.
+The restrictions on child’ device should be in a way that they don’t get into anxiety.
 This can be done by diverging the child to appropriate site rather than continuously bothering with same message of ‘site restricted’.
-Also the app vendors should give hourly basis reports by notifying parents so that they don’t have to go to the app of email for accessing the reports of their child.
+Also the app vendor should give hourly basis reports by notifying parents so that they don’t have to go to the app of email for accessing the reports of their child.

 References